Enterprise-Group-Ltd/aws-services-snapshot/README.md

-# EGL AWS Snapshot Services AMI Utility
+# EGL AWS Snapshot Services Utility

 This shell script snapshots the current state of AWS resources and writes it to JSON files